 Although PLC is a story of growth, it does not consider itself to be a consolidator, but an operating company whose culture resembles strong, independent, family-run businesses.
-It distinguishes itself from others in the industry as its operational leaders are funeral and cemetery professionals who work in the businesses alongside their respective teams and rely on decades of experience as opposed to theories found in management treatises, empty initiatives and catch phrases.
+The Company distinguishes itself from its competitors through its operational leaders who are funeral and cemetery professionals and work in the businesses alongside their respective teams, relying on decades of experience as opposed to theories found in management treatises, empty initiatives and catch phrases.

-PLC strives to be North America's premier funeral, cremation and cemetery provider, and the indisputable choice for funeral and cemetery services in the communities it serves.
-The Company's growth strategy includes organic initiatives, the optimization of product and service offerings, a focus on streamlining and improving its operational efficiencies, and future acquisitions which align with the Company's culture.
+The Company strives to be North America's premier funeral, cremation and cemetery provider, and the indisputable choice for funeral and cemetery services in the communities it serves.
+In support of this goal, the Company focuses on streamlining and improving its operational efficiencies, and on acquiring companies that align with the Company's culture.

-Organic initiatives include the build-out of inventory at new or existing cemetery properties, remodeling of existing funeral homes, and the construction of new stand-alone funeral homes and new on-sites or combination properties.
+PLC's organic initiatives include the build-out of inventory at new or existing cemetery properties, the remodeling of existing funeral homes, and the construction of new stand-alone funeral homes and new on-sites or combination properties.
 These projects unlock new sources of revenue for existing businesses while increasing the useful life of PLC's existing portfolio by allowing certain facility, personnel and equipment costs to be shared between the funeral service and cemetery locations.
 Combination properties are typically more cost competitive and have higher gross margins than funeral and cemetery operations that are operated separately.
 Combination locations also create synergies between funeral and cemetery pre-need sales personnel and give families the added convenience of purchasing both funeral and cemetery merchandise and services at one place.
-On August 11, 2022, the Company announced the opening of Westminster Funeral, Visitation and Reception Centre, the Company's first on-site funeral visitation and reception centre in Canada.
-The 32,100 square foot facility located in Toronto, Ontario, provides families with a full suite of services in one convenient location ranging from cemetery services and merchandise to a state-of-the-art facility in which to honour, remember and celebrate their loved ones.

-Westminster Funeral, Visitation and Reception Centre is the Company's first on-site funeral visitation and reception centre in Toronto, Ontario, Canada.
+Westminster Funeral, Visitation and Reception Centre is PLC's first on-site funeral visitation and reception centre in Toronto, Ontario, Canada.
+At 32,100 square feet, the state of the art facility provides a full suite of services in one convenient location to honour, remember and celebrate loved ones.